The 2018/19 Fantasy Premier League season is here and we are taking a look at the festive fixture calendar.

-The Christmas period is always the busiest time for Premier League sides, with 8 fixtures in the 33 days from the beginning of December to the beginning of January.
-Add EFL Cup, Champions League and Europa League fixtures into the mix, then some teams have a potential 12 games in 40 days.
+The Christmas period is always the busiest time for Premier League sides, with 9 fixtures in the 40 days from late November to the beginning of January.
+Add EFL Cup, Champions League and Europa League fixtures into the mix, then some teams have a potential 12 games in under 40 days.

 Champions League: Matcheweek 5 and 6 of the Champions League will be crucial for Man City, Man Utd, Liverpool and Spurs; as they look to progress to the knockout rounds.
-None of these teams have a perfect record in the competition so far, with an easier draw at stake for winning the respective groups.
-It’s 11 games in 40 days for Man Utd and Liverpool.
+Manchester City have qualification almost wrapped up, but Manchester United, Liverpool and Spurs are still in a big scrap as they look to secure qualification and even win their respective groups.

 Europa League: There’s less of a concern for Arsenal and Chelsea, as they have qualification confirmed to the knockout stages and it looks promising for them to both progress as group winners.
 The managers will be able to rest key players in their final two group games.

 EFL Cup: Leicester and Southampton play their rescheduled EFL Cup Round 4 game between Gameweek 13 and Gameweek 14.
 Six Premier League sides will be in the EFL Cup Quarter-Finals, with many managers opting to field a strong side given the potential of winning silverware comes ever closer.
 The number of games for Spurs looks ominous.

 The graphic below shows all the fixtures across all competitions for our Premier League sides in the festive fixture calendar.
 The chart also displays the number of hours rest time between each fixture: click the graphic to open and zoom for a larger view.